-Execution-stalling malware.
-Techniques for stalling the execution of malware are wellknown from malicious code for Windows and JavaScript.
-Such stalling is also possible for Flash animations, but used significantly less in practice.
-Our experiments show that although we do not integrate mechanisms to deal with stalling, GORDON is capable of detecting the majority of recent malware samples.
-While execution-stalling malware might become more frequent in the scope of Flash in the future, this development can be countered by lessons learned from other platforms and sandboxes [16, 34].
-Dynamic loading of other file formats.
+Dynamic Loading of Other File Formats.
 Although GORDON inspects dynamically loaded code in the form of Flash animations, we do not currently track and analyze other file formats such as audio, video and image containers.
-These have shown to be a possible attack vector in the scope of Flash malware in the past and have been considered in other malware analysis systems, such as FLASHDETECT [58] and ODOSWIFF [25].
-The detection of embedded malware, however, is a research field of its own and ranges from statically matching shellcode signatures to finding suspicious code in different file containers [5, 52, 53, 64].
+These have shown to be a possible attack vector in the scope of Flash malware in the past and have been considered in other malware analysis systems [19, 44].
+The detection of embedded malware, however, is a research field of its own and ranges from statically matching shellcode signatures to finding suspicious code in different file containers [4, 39, 40, 50].
 For GORDON, we thus consider the analysis of other file formats mainly an engineering effort of integrating other successful approaches.

 Interaction with JavaScript and the DOM.
 Similarly to malware families that make use of ActionScript to set the grounds for exploiting a particular vulnerability in the browser, there also exist attack campaigns that utilize JavaScript for heap spraying, for instance, in order to exploit a vulnerability in the Flash Player.
 This cannot be handled with the current prototype of GORDON as we solely focus on the Flash part in this paper.
-Bringing together our method with systems that have proven effective for detecting JavaScript malware [e.g., 15, 19, 47, 48] may close this gap elegantly.

-Machine learning for malware detection.
-Finally, as GORDON's detector is based on machine learning, it may be vulnerable to mimicry attacks [24, 56, 60, 61].
-In these types of attacks, an adversary either observes the classifier or training data and creates malware sufficiently similar to known benign samples, making it hard to correctly classify the malware.
-For n-gram models, Fogla and Lee [23] show that generating a polymorphic blending attack is NP-hard, but can be approximated for low-order n-grams.
-While non-trivial in practice, such attacks could theoretically be conducted against GORDON.
+Bringing together our method with systems that have proven effective for detecting JavaScript malware [e.g., 13, 16, 35] may close this gap elegantly.
+Machine Learning for Malware Detection.
+Finally, as GORDON's detector is based on machine learning, it may be vulnerable to mimicry attacks [18, 46, 47].
+For n-gram models, Fogla and Lee [17] show that generating a polymorphic blending attack is NP-hard, but can be approximated for low-order n-grams.
+While nontrivial in practice, such attacks could theoretically be conducted against GORDON.
 However, the use of high-order n-grams elevates complexity to a level where such attacks become impractical.

-In addition to mimicry, a powerful attacker may systematically introduce samples to shift the classification boundary to her advantage in the training data [6, 29].
+In addition to mimicry, a powerful attacker may systematically introduce samples to shift the classification boundary to her advantage [5, 23].
 These attacks can have an effect on GORDON's detector, but require access to large portions of the training data to be effective.
-As a consequence, such attacks can be alleviated if data from different sources is mixed as it is the case for uploads to VirusTotal, for instance, and subsequently sanitized [17].
+As a consequence, such attacks can be alleviated if data from different sources is mixed and subsequently sanitized [15].

-9 Related Work
+8 Related Work